-The State Water Board first adopted the Statewide Toxicity Provisions at its December 2020 meeting.
+The State Water Board first adopted the Statewide Toxicity Provisions in December 2020.
 In October 2021, the State Water Board affirmed that the Statewide Toxicity Provisions were adopted as state policy for water quality control for all inland surface waters and estuaries.
-The Toxicity Provisions are expected to go into effect no sooner than mid-2022 after approval by OAL and EPA.
+The Toxicity Provisions are expected to go into effect no sooner than mid-2022 after EPA approval.